AdobeDocs/app-builder/src/pages/resources/barcode-reader/bootstrap.md

 }
 ```

-**.env** should not be committed as this is where you'll store your Adobe I/O Runtime secrets (namespace and auth):
+**.env** should not be committed, since this is where you'll store your Adobe I/O Runtime secrets (namespace and auth):

 ```
 # Specify your secrets here